andrew-johnson-4/CompilersIndex/README.md

 # Compilers Index
 A manually curated list of Open Source compilers and infrastructure components.
 This project is an evolution of my personal star/list usage patterns on Github.
-Projects may appear in multiple indices.
-Contributions across the project get merged/conflict-resolved during index construction.
-So whether a contribution edits an index or adds a project tag, the information will still propagate both ways.

 - Lambda Calculus
 - Turing Machine